 Since the RDF graph model was not designed to provide unique global addressability, it is not surprising that RDF does not have an addressing syntax.
 While an IRI may be used to identify an RDF graph, and an IRI may be used to identify a subject node within that graph, there is no defined syntax for:

-Addressing a particular subject node inside a particular RDF graph.
+Addressing a particular node inside a particular RDF graph.

 Addressing a literal node connected to an RDF subject node (e.g., a phone number for a person).